CHASE, SELC file request to halt Metro Green construction

 Following statements last summer that the company was “confident that neighbors won’t see or hear anything that is going on on the site,” Metro Green has pushed forward, despite a warning from the Court in a September 2020 hearing that continuing construction during active litigation would be at its own risk.

-“Far from following through on its assurances to ‘be a good neighbor,’ Metro Green decided to forge ahead without considering the harm of its actions on its neighbors,” said April Lipscomb, Senior Attorney for the Southern Environmental Law Center.
+“Far from following through on its assurances to ‘be a good neighbor,’ Metro Green decided to forge ahead without considering the harm of its actions on its neighbors,” says Senior Attorney April Lipscomb.
 “Halting the project at this time is a necessary step to prevent Metro Green from inflicting additional harm on south DeKalb and Stonecrest communities.”